nf-core/cageseq/docs/output.md

 ## 6. Count table generation

-The ctss files are intersected with the clusteres identified by paraclu and summarized in a count table.
+The cage tags are intersected with the clusteres identified by paraclu and summarized in a count table.

 **Output directory: `results/ctss/`**